Skip navigation

 • Sores that are slow to heal

-• Numbness or tingling in the feet
+• Numbness or tingling in your feet

-• Have prediabetes
+• Have prediabetes.

-• Are overweight or obese
+• Are overweight or have obesity.

-• Have a family history of diabetes
+• Have a family history of diabetes.

-• Have high blood pressure or heart disease
+• Have high blood pressure or heart disease.

-• Previously had gestational diabetes
+• Previously had gestational diabetes.

 What happens during a diabetes test?